 Please let your hospice care team know of any special or unique practice/ritual you would like to incorporate at this time.
-Western Reserve Care Solutions will notify your physician and funeral home at the time of death.
+Hospice of the Western Reserve will notify your physician and funeral home at the time of death.
 Try not to be alone during this time.
 Include family and friends.
 Ask for assistance with caregiving needs.
 Use your hospice care team for support.